anathema/anathema_legacy/README.md

 --------------------
 Run ``gradlew buildZip``.
 Done.

-Building a windows installer
+Building a Windows installer
 ----------------------------
-> This will only work on windows.
+> This will only work on Windows.

 1. Install [NSIS](http://nsis.sourceforge.net/Download "Our installer-framework of choice").
 2. Install the [NSIS Access Control Plugin] (http://nsis.sourceforge.net/AccessControl_plug-in "We need it to grant permissions on the repository-folder.") by extracting the ZIP into your NSIS folder.